 Published by Travel Supermarket, June 2017 – Image credits: shutterstock.com.

 With its perfect pizza, passionate people and thousands of battered, beeping scooters, Naples is a deliciously chaotic place.
-The port city hugs the curve of the Bay of Naples, where elegant boulevards and hectic, twisting alleys sprawl under the ominous shadow of Mount Vesuvius.
+The port city hugs the curve of the Bay of Naples, where elegant boulevards and twisting alleys sprawl under the ominous shadow of Mount Vesuvius.

-Italy’s third largest city was once a popular stop on the grand tour, but today it’s noticeably less touristy than the high-culture Renaissance cities of the north – and certainly less demure.
-On the contrary, it’s refreshingly gritty and considerably easier on the wallet: get change from a fiver for a round of drinks or tasty street food lunch for two.
+Italy’s third largest city was once a popular stop on the grand tour, but today it’s noticeably less touristy than the Renaissance cities of the north – and certainly less demure.
+On the contrary, it’s refreshingly gritty and considerably easier on the wallet: get change from a fiver for a round of drinks or a tasty street food lunch for two.

-With a world-famous coastline and remarkable archeological sites on the doorstep, it’s impossible to cover everything into one weekend, so we’ve rounded up the essentials and squeezed the best bits into this 48 hour guide.
+With a world-famous coastline and remarkable archeological sites on the doorstep, it’s impossible to cover everything in one weekend, so we’ve rounded up the essentials and squeezed the best bits into this 48 hour guide.